alimoeinkhah/tehran-local-climate-zone-mapping/README.md

 ## Workflow

 1. Prepared and preprocessed 2018 Landsat 8 imagery in ENVI.
-2. Created 515 training polygons representing the target Local Climate Zone classes.
+2. Created training polygons representing the target Local Climate Zone classes.
 3. Performed Local Climate Zone classification in SAGA GIS.
 4. Conducted spatial analysis and prepared the final map in ArcGIS.
-5. Evaluated the classification using 363 independent reference samples, with 306 correctly classified samples.
+5. Evaluated the classification using independent reference samples.
-6. Exported the final results as GeoTIFF and KMZ files for municipal spatial analysis and visualization.
+6. Prepared the final classification for municipal spatial analysis and visualization.

 ## Results